koralbaron/Segmentation-On-a-Video-/README.md

 ## Installation
 For this script to work properly, you need an Nvidia GPU.

-Next download and compile the code from [VisTR repo](https://github.com/Epiphqny/VisTR) by following the Istructions on thier repo.
+Next download and compile the code from [VisTR repo](https://github.com/Epiphqny/VisTR) by following the Istructions on their repo.

 Then, download this repo's script and place it on the 'vistr' folder.